epfl-lara/stainless/core/src/sphinx/neon.rst

 difficult to prove, and it is possible for the user to provide hints to Stainless.

 Hints typically take the form of simpler properties that combine in order to prove more complicated ones.
-In the remaining, subsections we provide code patterns and introduce simple domain-specific language operators that can help in constructing complex Stainless proofs.
+In the remaining subsections, we provide code patterns and introduce simple domain-specific language operators that can help in constructing complex Stainless proofs.

 A practical introduction to proofs